 Each one relates to a different relationship, physician to physician, physician to patient, and physician to health systems.

 Charter of Shared Values is the first resource to be released, and it represents physicians’ commitment to each other.

 These are the words that articulate the values and commitments expressed in the Charter — words to which physicians can commit to promote trust and respect for each other, and within the profession.

 Why does it matter?

-A new Code of Ethics
+The Code of Ethics

-This new framework will serve to guide the development, implementation and systematic management of accountability initiatives at the practice, regional, provincial, territorial and national levels.
+What are physicians accountable for as a commitment to the health care system?
+This new framework will serve to guide the development, implementation and management of accountability initiatives at the practice, regional, provincial, territorial and national levels.